Soffan-Group-3/Stirling-PDF/report.md

 The bug occurs when you upload a broken PDF or a similar file (such as one with missing content).
 After selecting a random tool and uploading the corrupted PDF, an error will appear when the tool is run.
 Then, if you upload a new, correct PDF and run the tool again, the error message will still be visible.
 This is the issue that needs to be addressed.

 Scope (functionality and code affected)?
+Functionalities affected include the error banner appearing for the wrong file operations.
+Application would at times freeze in the event of the bug occurring.
+One method affected with the changes made to resolve the issue.

 ## Requirements for the new feature